 Overview

 My approach emphasizes meeting clients exactly where they are.
 I work best with writers who are serious about their writing and ready to commit the time and effort necessary to make steady progress toward completing their manuscript.
-I excel at helping writers establish a strong structure for their memoirs and self-help books.
-This ensures that their manuscript will be clear, coherent, and well-received.
+I excel at helping writers establish a strong structure for their memoirs and self-help books, including books that are a hybrid of these approaches.
+This ensures that their manuscript will be clear, compelling, and well-received.
 By incorporating a systematic and positive approach, I guide writers to set and achieve realistic goals.

 I have developed a unique developmental editing process that includes a detailed report that addresses the "big picture" while also providing detailed, chapter-level feedback.
 From there, I use a customized color-coded and symbol-coded checklist system that breaks down every element of the revision and guides the author through each step of that process.
 Finally, I include with every developmental edit a follow-up coaching session to aid authors in the revision process.